forderud/UnixSharedLibs/glibc/README.md

 Return-value 7
 ```

 This demonstrates that a "new" shared library compiled against glibc 2.39 can run on an older system with glibc 2.19.
-The test succeeds both with implicit (using `-lmylib`) and explicit (define `DUSE_DLOPEN` to switch to `dlopen`) loading of `libmylib.so`, which was a positive surprise.
+The test succeeds both with implicit (`-lmylib`) and explicit (`USE_DLOPEN` to switch to `dlopen`) loading of `libmylib.so`, which was a positive surprise.

 ## External resources